-1997 PM2.5 Standards:
+1997 Annual PM2.5 Standards:

-If EPA does not take action on the 2018 PM2.5 Plan, the 2008 PM2.5 Plan budgets will continue to be used in this conformity analysis.
-For 1997 PM2.5 Standards, the applicable conformity test is the emission budget test, using budgets established in the 2008 PM2.5 Plan.
-EPA approved the 2008 PM2.5 Plan (as revised in 2011) November 9, 2011 (effective January 9, 2012).
+For 1997 annual PM2.5 Standards, the applicable conformity test is the emission budget test, using budgets established in the 2016 PM2.5 Plan and the 2021 SIP revision to the 2018 PM2.5 Plan.
+EPA found the 1997 annual PM2.5 budgets adequate on February 10, 2022 (effective February 25, 2022).
+Final action on the trading mechanism is still pending at this time.
 The modeling results for all analysis years indicate that the on-road vehicle PM2.5 and NOx emissions predicted for the "Build" scenarios are less than the emissions budget.
-However, if the 2018 PM2.5 Plan conformity budgets are approved or found adequate, the "upcoming budget test" demonstrates conformity to the new 1997 PM2.5 budgets.
 The TIP/RTP therefore satisfy the conformity emissions test for PM2.5 and nitrogen oxides.